salesmessage/javascript/packages/eslint-config-arcadia/README.md

 Lint all the things, including ECMAScript 6+, React, and Prettier.

-If you don't need React, use [eslint-config-arcadia-base](https://npmjs.com/eslint-config-arcadia-base).

-### `"extends": ["arcadia", "arcadia/jest]`

-Jest-specific rules and environment added to the default export.

-### `"extends": ["arcadia", "arcadia/mocha]`

-Mocha-specific rules and environment added to the default export.

 ### `prettier` Editor Plugin Integration

 Unfortunately, super-useful editor plugins like `prettier-atom` and `prettier-vscode` do not load Prettier settings from ESLint config, which is where we load our Prettier options from.
 To workaround this, add a `.prettierrc.js` or `prettier.config.js` file to your root with the following content: